pyrodie18/splunk-ai-operator/tools/artifacts_download_upload_scripts/README.md

 **Prerequisites:**
 - `model_artifacts_configs.yaml` must be present in the same directory
+- Python 3 must be installed (required for URL encoding credentials)
 - For gated models: HF token and username must be configured in the YAML file
 - May require sudo for installing dependencies (wget, yq, git-lfs)